COLUMBIA, SC NURSING HOME ABUSE LAWYERS

 When families decide to place their loved one’s care in the hands of a nursing home, they’re trusting that their loved one will receive the professional care they need in a safe environment.
 But you may find that your loved one isn’t being looked after the way they should.
 This could be a result of your loved one being abused or neglected.
+How do you differentiate between negligence, abuse, and harm?
+What if their loved ones were neglected but not harmed?
 If you believe your loved one has been harmed, a Columbia, SC nursing home abuse lawyer will fight for you.

 Nursing home abuse is when your loved one is harmed by others in the home.
 The various forms of abuse include physical, emotional, financial, and sexual.
 These types of abuse have intent behind it.
 It could be handling your loved one too roughly, using harsh and disrespectful language when speaking with your loved one, or preventing them from seeing others in the long-term care facility.
 Stealing money, changing wills or deeds, and sexual abuse can also occur.

 When a senior living community isn’t able to provide its residents with the care they need, the neglect often causes harm.
 The facility may not have enough staff to properly attend to everyone, which can mean residents aren’t getting help or seen regularly.
 If there’s an emergency, staff may not be aware of what’s happening.

 An additional problem with an inadequate number of staff is those who work there are often fatigued and stressed because they’re responsible for more than they can handle.
 This can often lead to mistakes occurring.

 There is never an excuse for your loved one to be hurt.
 Our nursing home abuse lawyer can help find out if abuse or neglect is happening and then start building a case to hold them accountable.

 WHAT KINDS OF INJURIES CAN OCCUR IN ABUSIVE NURSING HOMES?